Athletes and domestic violence in the United States

-Domestic violence perpetrated by male athletes upon their intimate partners or family members is one of the most common off-field crimes that affects sports administration.
-Efforts are undertaken by sporting leagues, governments, and viewers to address domestic violence incidents committed by athletes that come to the sporting public's attention.
-There have been instances of the NFL, National Collegiate Athletic Association (NCAA), National Basketball Association (NBA), and the sport of boxing employing and promoting athletes who have committed domestic violence, which presented a dilemma when their offending became public knowledge.
-Most prominent have been instances of domestic violence that are reported as being perpetrated by members of the NFL, due largely to the immense popularity of the sport in the United States and the role models the sport's participants are expected to be.
+Domestic violence perpetrated by male athletes upon their intimate partners or family members is a serious crime that affects sports administration.
+In a 9 year span, there was a surplus of 50 domestic violence incidents perpetrated by NFL players, only 16 of them receiving disciplinary attention from the Commissioner of the sport.
+There have been instances of the NFL, National Collegiate Athletic Association (NCAA), National Basketball Association (NBA), and the sport of boxing employing and protecting athletes who have committed domestic violence, which presets a dilemma when their offending becomes public knowledge.
+There are many popular cases of domestic violence involving members of sporting leagues, due largely to the sport-centric culture of the United States and the impact that the media has on both the conviction of cases and the standard of punishment from the NFL commission.

 Background

-Domestic violence among athletes specifically occurs off the field and is most often perpetrated by collegiate and professional athletes.
-Women are most often the victims during these perpetrations of violence.
-American football, a high contact sport, is played and watched by millions of Americans, and is at the center of the discussion surrounding domestic violence and major athletes.
-Scholars have worked on this phenomenon considering many variables when attempting to correlate the nature of athletes to domestic violence.
-Scholars (discussed below) have suggested that the violent behavior inherent in the football environment can be a potential accelerator or stimulator of domestic violence.
-Major sports franchises are increasingly criticized for their lack of action in regard to domestic violence.
+Off the field, domestic violence can be found among both professional and collegiate athletes as a crime committed against those in their lives, especially intimate female partners.
+American football and other high contact sports are played and watched by millions of Americans, and there has been evidence of the violent nature of sports making its way into the personal lives of these athletes.
+There have been studies at professional and college levels, attempting to correlate the violence on field with the violence on field.
+Scholars have suggested that the violent behavior inherent in the football environment can be a potential accelerator or stimulator of domestic violence.
+In relation to this, major sports franchises are increasingly criticized for their lack of action in regard to domestic violence.